 At its early college high school programs, New Frontiers Public Schools offers students the opportunity to attend high school and begin their college journey at the same time.
-New Frontiers is currently accepting applications for enrollment for the 2022–23 school year and preparing for enrollment for the 2023–24 school year.
-We have put together a guide to help you learn more about early college high school programs at New Frontiers Public Schools and take steps to enroll your student for the next school year.
+On October 1, 2023, New Frontiers will begin accepting applications for enrollment for the 2024–25.
+We have put together a guide to help you learn more about early college programs at New Frontiers Public Schools and take steps to enroll your student.

 About New Frontiers Public Schools

 Founded in 1998, New Frontiers Public Schools is one of the longest-established public charter school networks in San Antonio.
 Known primarily for their success in early college programs, the district has refocused its mission to expand the early college experience in grades 6–12.

 In partnership with Palo Alto College (part of the Alamo Colleges District), New Frontiers operates Frank L. Madla Early College High School (FLMECHS), an A-rated early college high school program.
 In 2018, the first graduating class of FLMECHS students crossed the stage, having earned not only their high school diplomas but their associate’s degree.
 Frank L. Madla, Jr. was an educator and state legislator who advocated for education and for economic development in San Antonio.